makehumancommunity/community-plugins-makeskin/README.md

 # MakeSkin

 MakeSkin is a tool for working with MakeHuman materials.
 It is intended for uses where more advanced settings are needed, as opposed to (for example) the rather primitive materials written by MakeClothes.
+MakeSkin can be used by the Makehuman Plugin For Blender to get support for the full material model, although this feature is currently experimental and only exists in a feature branch of MPFB.

 It is also intended to cater for production of skin materials, something which was never supported by MakeClothes.